rohan-paul/Movie-Finder-React-Native/README.md

 ## Possible Issue that may come up in launching project in Android Emulator and Solutions

-### Possible Issue - If you get error debug.keystore missing
+### Possible Issue No - 1- If you get error debug.keystore missing

 **Solution**